holvold/ptbenjamin.se/README.md

  - V0.7.0 - 14 Jul Images got a smaller footprint and there is also a new page added.
 This update finally fixed the issue with the bio aswell.
 - V0.7.5 - 15 Jul Navbar is now sticky and got a dropdown menu aswell.
 - V1.0.0 - 16 Jul GA Release, Text updated.
+- V1.0.1 - 16 Jul Minor changes in the text

 ### License